marcusalenius/marcusalenius.github.io/markdown/attention.md

 The process we have just developed is called *attention*.
 Specifically, it is one iteration of attention.
 We can repeat this process multiple times to further refine the vector for "apple".

-### Attention is a Weighted Average
+### Attention is a Weighted Average ✅

-Let's now return to our original goal: predicting the next word.
-To predict the next word in a sequence, we feed the context vector associated with the last word into a multiclass classifier.
-To have it output the correct word, we need the row corresponding to the correct next word in the weight matrix and the context vector to be as similar as possible.
+Let's return to our original goal: predicting the next word in a sequence.
+To do this, we feed the context vector for the last word into a multiclass classifier.
+The classifier uses a weight matrix with one row per word in the vocabulary.
+For the model to output the correct word, the row corresponding to that word must be as similar as possible to the context vector.

 We realized that simply using the embedding of the last word as the context vector was not ideal.
-It would incorrectly predict the same next word for both "once upon a" and "the sun is a" as its only looking at the word "a" to determine the next word.
+It would incorrectly predict the same next word for both "once upon a" and "the sun is a" — because it's only looking at the word "a" to make the prediction.

 Next, we considered defining the context vector of the last word to be the average of the embeddings of it and the words before it.
-This was better and solved our "the sun is a time" problem.
-However, sequences that share most words but have a few words that differ would be given the same next word, even if it is clear that they have very different next words.
-Two such sequences are "the capital of Spain is" and "the capital of France is".
+This was an improvement — it solved the "the sun is a time" problem.
+But it still had a weakness: sequences that differ by just one or two words, like "the capital of Spain is" and "the capital of France is", would end up with very similar context vectors and, therefore, the same prediction — even when the correct next words are very different.

-We figured that we do not want to weigh each word equally.
-Certain words have higher relevance when predicting the next word.
+The takeaway was clear: not all words should be weighed equally.
+Some are far more relevant than others when predicting the next word.
 The question we didn't know how to answer was how to determine how much to weigh each word.
-But we now have a method of computing a weighted average of the embeddings of words.
-The concept of words pulling words — of *attention* — is precisely about computing a weighted average.
-Computing the similarity between words through the dot product and applying softmax gives us the weights for the weighted average.
+That's exactly what attention gives us: a way to compute a weighted average of the embeddings.
+The idea of words "pulling" other words is realized mathematically by computing the dot product between embeddings, applying softmax, and using the resulting scores as weights.
+This is the core mechanism of attention.

 The result of attention, or of multiple iterations of attention, is an updated embedding vector that has soaked in the context that the word appears in.
-We use it as the context vector that we feed into our classifier.
+We use it as the context vector that we feed into the classifier.

-This is the basics of how the large language models that power ChatGPT and the other AI chatbots work.
-If you've followed most of what we've covered up to this point, you have a pretty good understanding of the mechanism that is at the core of modern AI models.
+And that's the basic mechanism behind large language models like ChatGPT.
+If you've followed along this far, you now understand the core idea at the heart of today's most powerful AI systems.

-There are some improvements we will need to make to the attention mechanism to make it a really good system for completing sequences, to the point where it appears intelligent.
-Let's develop them together.
+But to turn this into an "intelligent" system — one that can complete sequences with nuance and coherence — we'll need to refine the mechanism further.
+Let's build those improvements together.

-### The Whole Phrase
+### The Whole Phrase ✅

-So far, we've only focused on the word "apple" being pulled.
+So far, we've only looked at how the word "apple" is pulled.
 That is, we've only applied attention to update the vector for "apple" based on the other words.
-But in practice we want to apply attention to all words in the phrase.
+But in practice, we want to apply attention to all words in the phrase.
 We want each word to be pulled to a better place for it, given the surrounding words.
 Why?
 There are two main reasons:

-1. As we've eluded to, we often apply multiple iterations of attention to refine the vector for a word.
+1. As we've alluded to, we often apply multiple iterations of attention to refine the vector for a word.
 Consider the phrase "I ate an orange and an apple".
 Here, we want "orange" to give context to "apple", but we also want "apple" to give context to "orange".
-We want "apple" to tell "orange" that it is being used as the fruit and not the color.
+We want "apple" to help "orange" understand that it’s being used as a fruit, not a color.
 This will ultimately benefit the context vector for "apple".
-When it is pulled by all the words in the phrase in the next iteration of attention, it will be pulled by the updated vector for "orange" that has more fruit characteristic than the original vector.
+When it is pulled by all the words in the phrase in the next iteration of attention, it will be pulled by the updated vector for "orange" that has more fruit characteristics than the original vector.
-1. During training we predict the next word at every position, not just the last one.
+1. During training, we predict the next word at every position, not just the last one.
 So, given the phrase "I ate a banana and an apple", we ask it to predict every next word in the sequence.
-Given "I", predict "ate".
-Given "I ate", predict "an".
-Given "I ate an", predict "orange".
-And so on.
+For example: given "I", predict "ate"; given "I ate", predict "an"; and so on.
 As we're making predictions at every word, we need the vector for every word to be as informative as possible.

 We can visualize what we have done so far in computing attention scores for "apple" by creating a column for every word in the phrase and creating a row for "apple".
-We fill in the row by computing the dot product of "apple" and the word in each column.
+We fill in the row by computing the dot product between "apple" and the word in each column.
 We can extend this to more words.
 We will add a row for each other word and repeat the same computation steps.

 <div class="body-image">
     <video src="attention-table-dot-products.mp4"></video>
     <div class="image-text">For each row, we compute the the dot product with the word in each column.</div>
 </div>

 We now have a table of dot products which tell us how similar each word is to every other word.
-Using some linear algebra notation we can write this table of dot products in a succinct way.
-If we take all embedding vectors of the words and stack them as rows in a matrix which we will call $X$, we can compute the matrix of dot products by doing matrix multiplication of $X$ and a transposed version of $X$.
+Using linear algebra notation, we can write this table of dot products in a compact way.
+If we take all embedding vectors of the words and stack them as rows in a matrix, which we will call $X$, we can compute the matrix of dot products by doing matrix multiplication of $X$ and a transposed version of $X$.
 That is $XX^T$.

 Just as before, the next step is to apply softmax.
-Previously, we only did so to the "apple" row, but now we do it to every row.
+Previously, we only did so to the "apple" row, but we now do it to every row.
 We often write $\text{softmax}(XX^T)$ to mean that we apply softmax to each row.

 <div class="body-image">
     <video src="attention-table-softmax.mp4"></video>
     <div class="image-text">We apply softmax to each row.</div>
 </div>

 This gives us a matrix of attention scores.
-Finally, just as before, we use the attention scores to compute a linear combination of all vectors.
+Finally, just as before, we use each row of attention scores to compute a weighted average of all embedding vectors — one for each word.

 <div class="body-image">
     <video src="attention-table-weighted-sum.mp4"></video>
-    <div class="image-text">We compute the weighted sum along each row.</div>
+    <div class="image-text">We compute the weighted average along each row.</div>
 </div>

 This can be written as $\text{softmax}(XX^T)X$.
 The rows of this final matrix contain the updated vectors for each word.

 As a quick aside, it may not be obvious why this matrix multiplication gives us a row-wise weighted average.
-Let's work out a small example to make sense of it.
+Let's work through a small example to see why it works.
 Let $A = \text{softmax}(XX^T)$ for brevity.
 We will denote the entry in the $i^\text{th}$ row and the $j^\text{th}$ column in $A$ as $a_{ij}$ and in $X$ as $x_{ij}$.
 So, we have the two matrices:

 ```math
 A =